bluescarni/mppp/doc/integer_benchmarks.rst

 mp++ integers with 1 limb of static size are employed.

 .. figure:: _static/integer1_vec_div_unsigned.png
-   :scale: 50%
+   :width: 600px
    :align: center

-mp++ and FLINT perform well on this test, and they are about 5 times faster than GMP.
+mp++ and FLINT perform well on this test, and they are about 8 times faster than GMP.

 1-limb signed integers
 ........................